Professional Liability Insurance

 PLI is intended to protect a professional (the dental assistant) when a claim is made against them.
 The coverage protects the dental assistant against losses that may result from actual or alleged incidents where the dental assistant fails to meet expected standards and conduct.
 For example, unprofessional conduct, negligence, malpractice, mistakes/errors, or omissions.

-PLI is also known as “errors and omissions insurance” or “malpractice insurance.”
+Professional liability insurance is also known as “errors and omissions insurance” or “malpractice insurance.”

 Most PLI policies will only cover the professional services you provide within Canada.
 If you provide dental assisting services to patients or practice the profession outside of Canada, you should discuss this with your insurance broker.